deepanshs/mrsimulator/docs/installation/devs.rst

     $ pytest

-which will run a series of tests.
+which will run a series of tests alerting you to any unit tests that fail.

 **Building docs**: We use the sphinx Python documentation generator for building docs.
 Navigate to the *docs* folder within the mrsimulator package folder, and type,